Generalization of graph network inferences in higher-order graphical models: Experiments and Results

 \section{Experiments and Results}

-All GNNs are trained on graphs with size 10 solely, but are tested on graphs of various sizes.
-We uniformly draw the number of recurrent steps $N$ from $[30,50]$. $N$ is set as 30 during testing.
-We repeat all experiments 10 times from different random seeds and report the mean and standard error on a held-out test set in \cref{result-table}.
-Additionally, for each dataset, we pick the GNN with the lowest validation error among 10 run, and then compare their in-sample and out-of-sample error against BP in the space of graph metrics.
-As a baseline to show how strong the interactions are in each dataset, we also train a separate GNN (singleton GNN) that tries to predict the same target, but only sees singleton factors in the graphical model.
-Singleton GNN would have lower performance on graphs whose marginal distributions are strongly affected by multivariate interactions.
-Results of BP, full GNN, and singleton GNN are shown in \cref{fig:ggm-spin}.
-Each point along with its error bar represents the bootstrapped mean and 95\% confidence interval of the mean calculated from 100 resampling of the corresponding test set.
-Some error bars may be too small to see.
+All RF-GNNs are trained on graphs of size 10 only, but are tested on graphs of various sizes.
+We uniformly draw the number of recurrent steps $T$ from $[30,50]$ during training. $T$ is set to 30 during testing.
+We repeat all experiments 10 times from different random seeds, pick the best model with the lowest validation error and report the bootstrapped mean and 95\% confidence interval on held-out test sets with different graph sizes. {As a baseline to show how strong the interactions are in each dataset, we also train a separate RF-GNN (singleton RF-GNN) that tries to predict the same target, but only sees a modified graphical model with all interaction terms removed}.
+A singleton RF-GNN would have lower performance on graphs whose marginal distributions are strongly affected by multivariate interactions.
+We show in-distribution results of BP, the full RF-GNN, and the singleton RF-GNN in \Cref{tab:result-mse} and \Cref{tab:result-r2}. {To illustrate the absolute and relative errors, we report Mean Squared Error (MSE) and Coefficient of determination ($R^2$) separately in \Cref{tab:result-mse} and \Cref{tab:result-r2}.}